What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 Pharmacological properties of wild rosemary

-They are conditioned by ice breaking, which provides an antitussive effect.
-When taking wild rosemary preparations inside, the essential oil is partially secreted through the mucous membranes of the respiratory organs,
+Caused by ice, which provides an antitussive effect.
+When taking wild rosemary preparations orally, the essential oil is partially released through the mucous membranes of the respiratory organs,

 • increasing the activity of the ciliated epithelium of the respiratory tract.

-This is accompanied by liquefaction of phlegm and the acceleration of its excretion from the respiratory tract.
+This is accompanied by dilution of sputum and acceleration of its removal from the respiratory tract.

 Ledum preparations also have